 Application & Admission Timeline

-Students seeking admission to the accelerated program must apply before February 1st.
-Applicants will receive a decision on their applications by March 1.
-Applicants not accepted into the 2-year program who also expressed interest in the traditional 3-year program will be considered separately for the 3-year program.
+Students seeking admission to the accelerated program must apply before April 15th.
+Applicants not accepted into the Accelerated Two Year program who also expressed interest in the traditional three year program will be considered separately for that program.

 - October 1: Applications to all Gonzaga Law programs opens